-Common BJJ Finger Injuries…Part 2
+Common BJJ Finger Injuries: Part 2

+Each finger injury is different.
+You may have more than one injury type on the same finger.
+Use this post as a general guideline to better inform yourself.
 However, with lingering or more severe finger injuries, it is always useful to get it looked at to rule out fractures and other bony injuries that take longer to heal.

+The treatment?
+First get a radiograph to clear a bony injury.
 If no avulsion fracture is present:

 - Splint the DIP in neutral or slight hyper-extension for 6 weeks.